Amplitude-Developer-Docs/amplitude-dev-center/docs/data/debugger.md

 After you have instrumented your events, the first step is to manually fire some of those events on your own device.
 After you have done so, follow these steps:

 1. Navigate to the **User Look-Up** tab in the nav bar at the top of your Amplitude.
-2. Make sure you're viewing user-level details, and not account-level details.
+2. Click on the **User** tab to make sure you're viewing user-level details, and not account-level details.
 3. Search by user ID, device ID, Amplitude ID, or user property values.

 ![Amplitude User Look-Up](/../assets/images/user-lookup.png)